Division of Finance & Administration & Treasurer

 Fax: (866) 504-8325

-Barnes & Noble is the University’s partner in delivery of EKU BookSmart which provides free textbooks to all EKU undergraduate students.
-The Barnes & Noble at EKU Bookstore is located in the heart of campus on the Plaza Level of Powell Building (The Student Center).
-The Bookstore is the place for one-stop shopping for all EKU licensed merchandise, graduate textbooks, and much more.
+Barnes & Noble is the University’s partner in delivery of EKU BookSmart which provides free textbooks to all EKU undergraduate and graduate students.
+The Barnes & Noble at EKU Bookstore is located in the heart of campus on the Plaza Level of Powell Student Center.
+The Bookstore is the place for one-stop shopping for all EKU licensed merchandise and much more.
 It offers a wide variety of products, services, and events including:

 • Class supplies

 • Trade books, gift items, greeting cards, diploma frames, nursing shop.

 • Adidas, Under Armour, Nike, Champion, Cutter & Buck, and much more.

 • Book signings

 • Faculty receptions

 The Barnes & Noble at EKU Bookstore works diligently with departments, faculty and staff to ensure that the course materials required for each class are readily available to students through the BookSmart program.
 Textbook adoptions are required from departments and faculty by these dates: